 The first step in choosing the right investments is to define your goals.
 Do you want to grow your wealth over time, generate income, or both?
 Your investment goals will determine what types of investments are right for you.

 The best way to grow your wealth is to invest in assets that will appreciate in value over time.
 This could include stocks, real estate, and bonds, amongst others.
-You’ll need to be prepared to handle some risk, as these types of investments can be volatile in the short-term.
+You’ll need to be prepared to handle some risk, as these types of investments can be volatile in the short term.

 However, your goal may be to generate income for yourself.
 In this instance, you should invest in assets that pay dividends or interest.
 This could include bonds, certain stocks, and other investments.
 These types of investments tend to be less volatile than growth investments, but they also offer lower returns.

 Once you’ve defined your goals, you can start looking for investment options that fit your needs.
 Researching your investment options is important because there are many to choose from.
 Make use of everything at your disposal from financial news sites, to looking at brokerages and, of course, the different assets you can invest in, before making any decisions.
-You could even talk to a financial professional to get some pointers and helpful advice.

 Evaluating Your Risk Tolerance